ErnestCode/Thetestproject/README.md

 # Thetestproject
-This is to test the githubs
+This is to test the github things.